dplyr | ggplot2 | lubridate |

 stat_smooth(method = "loess", se = FALSE)

-This is an improvement over the simple line model (which was a 1st order polynomial fit).
-So what we have learned so far is that the overall trend is not perfectly linear but instead follows a parabolic like trajectory with a small hump halfway across the time span.
-However, we can still make out a “W” shaped trend in the residuals which can hamper our analysis of the oscillatory patterns in the data.
-We can try a 3rd order polynomial and see if it can capture the 1980 to 1995 hump.
+This is an improvement over the simple line model.
+So, what we have learned so far is that the overall trend is not perfectly linear but instead follows a curved pattern with a small “bump” around 1990.
+We can still make out a “W” shaped trend in the residuals which can hamper our analysis of the oscillatory patterns in the data in the subsequent section.
+We can try a 3rd order polynomial and see if it can capture the 1980 to 1995 bump.

 ggplot(dat2, aes(x = Year, y = CO2)) + geom_line() +